COVID-19 (coronavirus) — UPDATE

 Our History

 Pacific Cascade opened its doors to serve members in 1961 as Eugene Municipal Federal Credit Union.
 We merged with Springfield Public Employees Federal Credit Union forming the Public Employees Federal Credit Union in 1982, and added Sacred Heart Credit Union to the mix in 1983.
 In 1996, we changed our name to Pacific Cascade and in 1999 we became the first community credit union in Lane County.
-Today, we have three locations in Lane County.
+Early 2021 we were awarded five more counties to serve.
+Today we serve the following counties: Lane, Linn, Benton, Coos, Lincoln and Douglas.
+Currently, we have three locations in Eugene and Springfield.
+As we gain members from our new counties, we will look to expand branches, ATMs and/or ITMs to best serve our growing membership.

 The Credit Union Difference